1.800.858.7378 npic@ace.orst.edu

 If you work with or are around disinfectants, these steps can reduce health risks:

 • Don't overuse disinfectants.
 They are not for routine cleaning.
-Using soap and water has been shown to remove most COVID-19 virus particles on surfaces.
+Using simple soap and water removes most germs on surfaces.

 • Don't rely only on others for instructions.
 Read the label to make sure you understand how much you're using.
 Check if you're using it in the right places, and if you need protective clothing or gear.